tigellus/Markdown/2. Mechanical Ventilation/13. Weaning/Weaning.md

 * Change in LOC

 # ~Question 6
-Which is NOT a sign of failed weaning?
+Which is a sign of effective weaning?

-[RIGHT] Normal respiratory rate
+[RIGHT] Respiratory rate < 20
 [WRONG] Hypoxia
 [WRONG] Hemodynamic instability
 [WRONG] Fatigue